NexPlayer/Android-SDK/properties.md

 This property enables the Eye Pleaser feature.

 If the decoding or display of video frames takes too long, it may be necessary to skip some frames in order to maintain a normal rate of playback.
 Under normal operation, frames are skipped immediately to catch up.
 When Eye Pleaser is enabled, skipped frames are spread out to try to make playback appear smoother.

-Note that in older versions of the NexPlayer SDK, this property was also called USE\_EYEPLEASER.

 **Type:** integer